Toggle menu

 Reflecting the heavens, the still waters gleam,

-A mirror of dreams, in the Fenland's esteem.
+A mirror of dreams, in the fenland's esteem.

 Oh, the fens hold secrets, in the silt they confide,